flatpak/flatpak-docs/docs/introduction.rst

 While Flatpak only runs on Linux, it can be used by applications that target other operating systems as well as those that are Linux-specific.
-Applications can be open-source or proprietary (although some distribution services, like `Flathub <https://flathub.org/>`_, can have restrictions in this respect).
+Applications can be open source or proprietary (although some distribution services, like `Flathub <https://flathub.org/>`_, can have restrictions in this respect).

 Flatpak's only technical requirements are that applications follow a few